 FAFSA Submission Summary - FSS

-New for the 2024-2025 FAFSA - Your FSS summarizes the information you submit on your FAFSA and provides you with your student aid index (SAI).
+This is a new term that began with the 2024-2025 FAFSA.
+Your FSS summarizes the information you submit on your FAFSA and provides you with your student aid index (SAI).

 Need